How to remove Excel passwords (all 6 types)

 Caution: If you lose or forget the password, it cannot be recovered.
 It is advisable to keep a list of passwords and their corresponding workbook and sheet names in a safe place.
 (Remember that passwords are case-sensitive.)

-This is good advice.
-As these passwords cannot be easily recovered.
+This is good advice for file open passwords as they cannot be easily recovered.

 File modify passwords